jordanwilson230/kubectl-plugins/README.md

 ```

-### kubectl exec-as
+### kubectl ssh
 ![exec](https://user-images.githubusercontent.com/22456127/54227565-97ae8d80-44d6-11e9-907c-8297a8b54010.gif)
 - Like kubectl exec, but offers a --user flag to exec as root (or any other user)
-- Works by mounting a docker socket as a volume.
+- _ssh is a misnomer_, it actually works by mounting a docker socket as a volume.
 - You must be in the same namespace as the target pod (passing ```-n namespace``` is not currently allowed).
 - Kudos to mikelorant for thinking of the docker socket! :)